SwissDataScienceCenter/renku/helm-chart/README.rst

 Upgrading to 0.8.x
 ******************
-We have changed the name of the `serverOptions` section in the `values.yaml`.
-To keep the same settings as before simply rename your existing `serverOptions` section to `serverOptionsUI` and add a new section called `serverOptionsDefaults`.
-The information in this new `serverOptionsDefaults` section is used for any server options that are not specified explicitly when launching a session.
-This allows a renku admin to leave out a specific option from the `serverOptionsUI` section and apply the value specified in the `serverOptionsDefaults` section for all sessions.
-Please note that the default values specified in the `serverOptionsDefaults` should be available as one of the options in `serverOptionsUI` - if the specific option appears in both sections.
-The defaults in the `serverOptionsUI` section now only refer to the default selection that is shown to the user in the UI.
+We have added add a new section called `serverDefaults` to the `values.yaml` for the notebook service.
+The information in this new `serverDefaults` section is used for any server options that are not specified explicitly when launching a session.
+This allows a renku admin to leave out a specific option from the `serverOptions` section and apply the value specified in the `serverDefaults` section for all sessions.
+Please note that the default values specified in the  `serverDefaults` should be available as one of the options in `serverOptions` - if the specific option appears in both sections.
+The defaults in the `serverOptions` section now only refer to the default selection that is shown to the user in the UI.

 Upgrading to 0.8.0
 ******************